trainingdata/AIAssistedImageVideoLabelling/docs/v1.0/Overview/Complete Feature Set.md

 # Complete Feature Set
-At TrainingData.io, we believe quality of the machine learning model is dependent on the quality of labelling.
-We empower data-scientists to control the quality of data labelling in the following ways:
+At TrainingData.io, we believe quality of the machine learning model is dependent on the quality of labelling performed on the training data.
+We empower data-scientists to control the quality of data labelling by providing highly configurable training data management system:

 ## Segmentation and Classification